goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/index.md

 title: OAuth2 Provider
 ---

-This provider supports both generic OAuth2 as well as OpenID Connect
+This provider supports both generic OAuth2 as well as OpenID Connect (OIDC).

 Scopes can be configured using scope mappings, a type of [property mapping](../property-mappings/index.md#scope-mappings).